 Meanwhile, on that same day, the Nasdaq Composite and the broader-based S&P 500 shed -625 points and -226, respectively.
 This blew to smithereens their previous most significant single-day point decline.
 On a percentage basis, the NASDAQ gave up 7.29%, and the S&P 500 lost 7.6% for its 17th largest percentage loss of all time.
 Before the current correction, there have been 37 declines of at 10% in the S&P 500 since 1950.
 The good news is that a bull market rally completely erased every one of these drops that many times started back up again around three months after the drop.

 Black Swan, recession, or correction; historically, it didn’t matter whether you stayed the course or were lucky and had cash to buy stocks as they declined.
 In many cases, using this as a way of building and perpetuating wealth stocks have provided returns rarely seen from any other asset.

 Getting Help Never Hurts

 At Barber Financial Group, our plan is to learn from these past events so we’re prepared for the next Black Swan event.
 Our plans are stress-tested through events like the Great Recession, Dot-Com Bubble, and now, Coronavirus.
 If you want to understand how your portfolio might react to black swan events such as these, reach out to us.
-Call us at 913-393-1000 or fill out the form below and our relationship manager will reach out to you.
+Call us at 913-393-1000 or schedule a complimentary consultation below and our relationship manager will reach out to you.